atp-mipt/jedis-mock/README.md

 ## Lua scripting support

 JedisMock supports Lua scripting (`EVAL`, `EVALSHA`, `SCRIPT LOAD/EXISTS/FLUSH` commands) via [luaj](https://github.com/luaj/luaj) which is not the Lua engine Redis uses, so it's recommended to be careful and test non-trivial scripts on 'real' Redis instance.
 In order to support these commands, [Jedis](https://github.com/redis/jedis) must be on the classpath as well.
-It is in the `provided` scope of Maven dependencies for JedisMock in order not to clash with the versions of Redis you might be using.
+It is in the `provided` scope of Maven dependencies for JedisMock in order not to clash with the versions of Jedis you might be using.
 If you are experiencing "class not found" errors when running `EVAL`, [add Jedis dependency](https://github.com/redis/jedis#getting-started) to your test scope.

 ```java
 String script =